 By Sujit Prabhu, M.D.

-Brain surgery requires precision and excellent judgement on part of the neurosurgeon for good patient outcomes.
+Brain surgery requires precision and excellent judgment on part of the neurosurgeon for good patient outcomes.
 We neurosurgeons try to remove as much of the brain tumor as possible and return patients to their full functional capacity.

 The most common type of brain surgery for a tumor is a craniotomy.
 On average, this operation, takes four to six hours.
 Below, I've answered some common questions about brain surgery.